mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 #### Lunr (default)

-The default search uses [**Lunr**](https://lunrjs.com/) to build a search index of all your documents.
+The default search uses [**Lunr**](https://lunrjs.com/) to build a search index of all post and your documents in collections.
 This method is 100% compatible with sites hosted on GitHub Pages.

 **Note:** Only the first 50 words of a post or page's body content is added to the Lunr search index.
 Setting `search_full_content` to `true` in your `_config.yml` will override this and could impact page load performance.
 {: .notice--warning}